robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/clickhouse/kb-dictionaries/dictionary-on-top-tables.md

----
-title: "Dictionary on the top of several tables using VIEW"
+#Dictionary on the top of several tables using VIEW
 linkTitle: "Dictionary on the top of several tables using VIEW"
 description: >
     Dictionary on the top of several tables using VIEW